MaguiV/GeckoGifs/README.md

 # GeckoGifs

-This is my project repository for Geckosoft Frontend Application Challenge made with React v18 + Vite.
+This is my project for Geckosoft Frontend Application Challenge made with React v18 + Vite.

 In my opinion, the React library together with the Vite build tool become a powerful team that offers a friendly, fast and efficient development experience.